 CREATE TABLE statement to create a new table.
 We will also cover some additional features, such as modifying table structure and deleting tables.
 In addition, you will learn an efficient way to delete all rows from a table by using the

-- PostgreSQL Data Types – covers the most commonly used PostgreSQL data types.
+- Data types – covers the most commonly used PostgreSQL data types.

-- PostgreSQL Add Column – shows you how to use add one or more columns to an existing table.
+- Add column – shows you how to use add one or more columns to an existing table.

-- PostgreSQL Drop Table – removes existing table and its dependent objects e.g., views, constraints, etc., from the database.
+- Drop table – removes an existing table and all of its dependent objects e.g., views, constraints, triggers, etc., from the database.

-- PostgreSQL Truncate Table – removes all data from large tables quickly.
+- Truncate table – removes all data in a large table quickly and efficiently.

 Section 11.
 PostgreSQL data types in depth